snehm/MUKKA-OS/README.md

        Kernel/                      - Kernel Programs

-myfloppy/                           - Temporary folder, used for mounting floppy disk media/                              - Folder containg media content used in README.md
+myfloppy/                           - Temporary folder, used for mounting floppy disk media/                              - Folder containing media content used in README.md
 ```

 ## TOOLS AND ENVIRONMENT SETUP FOR GROUND-UP DEVELOPMENT
-Things described under this section is only for development from ground-up.
+Things described in this section is only for development from ground-up.
-This section is only for reference in future, and can be skiped without any loss of flow.
+This section is only for reference in future and can be skipped without any loss of flow.

 ### BOCHS

-An x86 architecture simulator, will be used for testing and debugging Operating system.
+An x86 architecture emulator will be used for testing and debugging Operating system.

 #### 1) Bochs installation : ####